orca-zhang/ecache/README_en.md

 ### About performance

-- No defer is needed to release the lock (the performance of a single method is 20 times worse.
-If you see some people claiming that `high performance` still uses defer, pass it directly).
+- No defer is needed to release the lock.
 - No need to clean up asynchronously (clean-up is meaningless, it is more reasonable to disperse to eviction when writing, and it is not easy to GC thrashing).
 - No memory capacity is used to control (the size of a single item generally has an estimated size, simply control the number).
 - Bucket strategy, automatic selection of power-of-two buckets (reduce lock competition, power-of-two mask operation is faster).
 - Use string type for key (strong scalability; built-in language support for reference, which saves memory).
 - No virtual header for doubly-linked list (although it is a little bit around, but there is an increase of about 20%).
 - Choose `LRU-2` to implement `LRU-K` (simple implementation, almost no additional loss).
-- Store pointers directly (without serialization, the advantage is greatly reduced if you use `[]byte`).
+- Store pointers directly (without serialization, the advantage is greatly reduced if you use `[]byte` in some scenarios).
 - Use internal counter for timing (default 100ms accuracy, calibration per second, `pprof` found that time.Now() generates temporary objects, which leads to increased GC time consumption).
 - -Double-linked list uses fixed allocation memory storage, uses zero timestamp to mark delete, reduces GC (and saves memory by more than 50% compared with `bigcache` in the same specification)